6. 1999 Duke

 From December 5, 1988 through March 21, 1999, a span of 30 games that included all 19 of their ACC games, they went 30-0 and had exactly two games that were closer than 10 points, a four-point win at St. John’s in late January and an eight-point win at Georgia Tech a couple of weeks later.

-How about kenpom?
+You know I like kenpom.
 His ratings go back to 1997, so a total of 28 seasons now.
 1999 Duke is by far the highest-rated team in that span with an adjusted efficiency margin of 43 (second place is 2001 Duke at 37.3).
 That means that per 100 possessions, this Duke team scored 43 points more than they allowed, adjusting for schedule strength.
 They have the third-highest offensive efficiency rating ever, after 2015 Wisconsin and 2018 Villanova.

 They shot 51.4% from the floor while holding opponents to 39.1%.
 They were first in Division I in field goals made, second in FG%, second in three-pointers made, seventh in 3FG%, first in free throws made, first in total rebounds, third in total assists, fourth in total steals, second in total blocks, nineteenth in lowest turnover percentage.